2022 UST Growling Tigers basketball team: Recruiting class

+The National Basketball Training Center (NBTC) is a grassroots program in the Philippines that develops and ranks outstanding players from high schools who compete in a five month-long nationwide youth basketball tournament.
+The program has enabled local coaches to recruit skilled players to play collegiate basketball.

 Coaching changes

 Bal David replaced Jino Manansala as the head coach of the Growling Tigers on July 22, 2022.
 The coaching change was confirmed by UST's Institute of Physical Education and Athletics head Fr.
 Rodel Cansancio.

-Manansala was earlier reassigned to coach the Tiger Cubs, the school's juniors basketball program after McJour Luib, the former coach tendered his resignation at the end of the Season 84 basketball tournament.
+Manansala was earlier reassigned to coach the Tiger Cubs, the school's high school basketball program after McJour Luib, the former coach tendered his resignation at the end of the Season 84 tournament.
 Luib was Manansala's chief deputy at the senior squad.
 Apart from the Tigers' losing season, where the team finished with only three wins, the inability to reinstate former coach Aldin Ayo led to the resignation of the majority of Manansala's assistant coaches.

 David has already applied for the coaching position back in 2017 following Boy Sablan's end of tenure in the aftermath of the Tigers' 1–13 season, but Ayo eventually got the position.
-His coaching staff consists of retired PBA players Rodney Santos and Ronald Magtulis, two of his teammates from his Ginebra playing years; Richard Melencio, David's teammate from the 1994 UST champion team; former UST Tiger Cubs coaches Jon Villanueva and David's brother Bernie.
+His coaching staff consists of retired PBA players Rodney Santos and Ronald Magtulis, two of his teammates from his Ginebra playing years; Richard Melencio, David's teammate from the 1994 UST champion team; former UST Tiger Cubs coaches Jonjon Villanueva and David's brother Bernie.